 Policies that support people of color, tend to support and impact Black and Hispanic population almost all of the time.
 There may be side benefits that help Asians, but this is mostly unintentional.
 Think about how often a politician proclaiming diversity or benefits for people of color, to draft legislation that only benefits Asians?
 I can’t think of the last time I saw this.

 There is rarely any direct benefit intended for Asians exclusively.
 Whether Black and Hispanic people should get more representation is not the point of this article.
-My argument is that if the benefits of POC activism rarely ever benefits Asians, why should Asians join POC activism instead of pro-Chinese activism or pro-Korean activism?
+If the benefits of POC activism rarely ever benefits Asians, why should Asians join POC activism instead of pro-Chinese activism or pro-Korean activism?

 Diversity is seen as Black/Hispanic